-Semester/Year:
+Student Teacher: Semester/Year:

-School Site:
+Cooperative Teacher: University Supervisor: School Site:

-Grade Placement:
+Jniversity S upervisor: Grade Placement:

-Date Time Hours Additional or Special A Activities
+Date Time Hours Additional or Special Activities

 -

--

-l 1

-Accumulated Total Hours: Page:

-81

-ell if you perform typ ocal or routin e activ rities on that day.
-Please i make additional copies of this
+Accumulate d Total Hours: Page: / ities on that day.
+Please make additional copi

-page as needed.

 Teacher Performance Expectations (TPEs)

 The evaluation process in the ESCP is based on the six TPEs mandated by the CTC (8/2018).
 To be recommended for the Preliminary Education Specialist Credential, documentation indicating mastery of the TPEs must be provided by the teacher candidate and University Supervisor (refer to Fieldwork Handbook for specific criteria).
 Candidates are expected to develop the following skills: